 - The Northeast B.C.
 Community Grant Program launched in 2017 awarding funding to local non-profit organizations.
 A combined $90K has been awarded in two years and program funding will increase to $60K for 2019.

-- Fuelling Kindness launched in 2016 for Groundbirch.
+- Fuelling Kindness launched in 2016 by Groundbirch employees.
 With this initiative, we show our support and appreciation for local organizations and community members by giving back through random acts of kindness.

-- The Shell Community Service Fund awards grants of up to $1,000 to not-for-profit organizations through which Shell employees, retirees and retailers or agents volunteer.
+- The Fuelling Kindness Grant program awards grants of up to $1,000 to not-for-profit organizations through which Shell employees, retirees and retailers or agents volunteer.